 Name of Scheme member: Date of Submission (in DD-MMM-YYYY format)

-on is approved and signents set out in the IS Gui • of Executive to declare the status o f compliance with
+This declaration is approved and signed by the Chief Executive to declare the status of compliance with the requirements set out in the IS Guideline.

-Signature of C Chief Executive :
+Signature of Chief Executive :

-Name of Chief f Executive :
+Name of Chief Executive :

 Date :

-Any enquiry o of this declaration may b e made to the f following person who completes thi s declaration:
+Any enquiry of this declaration may be made to the following person who completes this declaration:

-Name : -
+Name :

-Department : -
+Department :

-Post / Title : -
+Post / Title :

-Telephone : -
+Telephone :

-Fax : -
+Fax :

-E-mail : -
+E-mail :

-Note: Please submit this form together with a hardcopy of the following self-declaration to Hong Kong Deposit Protection Board (the "Board").
+Note: Please submit the scanned signed copy of this form together with the following self-declaration in pdf format to Hong Kong Deposit Protection Board (the "Board").